State of emergency declared in St. Lawrence County

 The county website is stlawco.org.

-“The guidance counties are receiving is changing on a daily basis,” St. Lawrence County Administrator Ruth A. Doyle said.
+“The guidance counties are receiving is changing on a daily basis,” St. Lawrence County Administrator Ruth A. Doyle said in a news release.
 “We have a workforce to protect and a public to serve.
 In these challenging times, the services we provide become even more critical for the residents of the County.
 We are striving to make sure that our employees are safe.
 All county offices will remain open, but we request your patience as reduced staffing may delay the prompt service that is typically provided by County Staff.”

 (0) comments